rodolphe37/my-awesome-custom-alert/README.md

     <CustomAlertComponent
       warning
       warningMessage="Be careful what you ask for, you might end up with this!"
+      // If you dont write messageColor props, the default color is chosed. messageColor="#fff"
       // If you dont want custom background color, just remove this line below, the default color will be chosed. customStyleColor="hsl(351, 75%, 75%)" // Background value for the modal (ex: HEX, rgba, hsl, gradient, etc...)
       // if you don't want overlay effect remove this line below